-The core businesses of the Group are principally engaged in the trading of apparel products and provision of apparel supply chain management services, financial services, money lending and security investments.
+The core businesses of the Group are principally engaged in the trading of apparel products and provision of apparel supply.

 The Group believes that environmental protection, low carbon footprint, resource conservation and sustainable development are the key trends in society.
 In order to follow the key trends and pursue a successful and sustainable business model, the Group recognises the importance of integrating ESG aspects into its risk management system and has taken corresponding measures in its daily operation and governance perspective.